-Luckily for folks without car access, you don’t need a license to visit BC’s must-see destinations.
-You can take a Parkbus from Vancouver to the stunning Garibaldi Lake, Joffre Lakes Provincial Park, Golden Ears, and more this summer!
+Luckily for those without car access, you don’t need a license to visit BC’s must-see destinations.
+You can take a Parkbus from Vancouver to the stunning Garibaldi Lake, Joffre Lakes Provincial Park, and Golden Ears this summer!

 Canada’s non-profit bus service Parkbus has launched its weekend schedule for the season and it’s one of the most convenient ways to get out of the city without a car.